bjadamson/BoomHS/README.md

 ```

 #### Important Note
 When adding a new source file to the project, you must run the bootstrap script again.
-Appoplogies
-ahead of time on this one, but with the way cmake is setup, right now running the bootstrapping
-process again is required to "pickup" the new source file.

 ### Run the project
 Running the project is easy too (yep you guessed it) if your using the command line, you just need